Ask Experts Questions for FREE Help!

 Your puppy is still a very young puppy.
 She is teething.
 She also doesn't understand that she is hurting you.
 Training doesn't happen overnight.
 You are going to be dealing with this teething situation until her adult teeth come in.
 You will also need to continue with the training for a while.
 In reviewing some of your earlier posts, it appears that your puppy was separated from her mates too early.
 Without the benefit of playing with siblings and having them and Momma correct a pup, yours doesn't know what is considered "acceptable" play biting, and you are going to have to teach her that.
 Gear yourself up for a lot of training time and patience with this.

 Please see this link.
-Although it talks about rough housing, we also talk about biting and what to do when a pup does this. http://www.askmehelpdesk.com/dogs/ro...up-79030.html?
+Although it talks about rough housing, we also talk about biting and what to do when a pup does this. https://www.askmehelpdesk.com/dogs/r...up-79030.html?

-Old Apr 29, 2007, 03:51 PM #3
+Apr 29, 2007, 04:51 PM

 Young Labs, which I know best, and other puppies tend to very bad about

-biting.
+Biting.
 You see a litter of them, and all the ones that are awake are biting

-another one or themselves.
+Another one or themselves.
 I am not even sure they realize that when they are

-alone, if they quit biting, they would quit being bitten.
+Alone, if they quit biting, they would quit being bitten.
 At 3 to 4 months

-they are getting their adult teeth, and it seems they spend every waking
+They are getting their adult teeth, and it seems they spend every waking

-moment biting or chewing.
+Moment biting or chewing.
 One thing you can do at that stage is to knot and wet a piece of cloth.
 Then freeze it.
 The cooling will soothe the gums.
 Only let the puppy have it when you are there to watch it.
 I maintain a Lab's favorite chew toy is another

 Lab.
 Otherwise they settle for any person they can.
 They keep hoping to find

-one that won't yelp and jerk their hand away, or growl "Bad dog." and clamp
+One that won't yelp and jerk their hand away, or growl "Bad dog." and clamp

-their mouth shut.
+Their mouth shut.
 Then offer a chew toy.
 They keep trying despite hundreds

-of corrections.
+Of corrections.
 Another good technique is to quit playing and go away.
 Be

-sure to praise them when they are playing nice and not biting.
+Sure to praise them when they are playing nice and not biting.

 You just have to keep on correcting them, hundreds of times, not dozens.